Making Things Good

 Chicago’s new Armours, Swifts, and Palmers are for the most part not entrepreneurs or inventors but formally trained managers—more like bureaucrats than the buccaneering capitalists of old.
 They bring a different perspective to the business of city-building than did their predecessors, if for no other reason than so many of their firms are based in the suburbs.
 For the new breed, it’s not a matter of seeing their relationship to the city is a new way, but of having a relationship at all.

-Indeed, the city still has its capitalist dynasties, even if the capitalists are new.
-Motorola for a time run by the grandson of founder Paul Galvin; the longtime top executive at Hugh Hefner’s Playboy was his daughter Christie Hefner.
-The progeny of Nicholas Pritzker—self-taught Russian immigrant turned druggist turned lawyer who arrived in Chicago in 1881—parleyed holdings as owners and operators of the Hyatt hotels plus many other businesses into a fortune worth more than $15 billion.
+Indeed, Chicago still has its capitalist dynasties, even if the capitalists are new.
+Motorola for a time run by the grandson of founder Paul Galvin, and the longtime top executive at Hugh Hefner’s Playboy was his daughter Christie Hefner.
+The progeny of Nicholas Pritzker—self-taught Russian immigrant turned druggist turned lawyer who arrived in Chicago in 1881—parleyed holdings as owners and operators of the Hyatt hotels into a fortune worth more than $15 billion.

 Changes in the tax laws meant that family foundations were increasingly the agent of giving.
 The grandson of the founder of the printing colossus R. R. Donnelley & Sons Company, Gaylord Donelley set up the Gaylord Donnelley Foundation (more recently the Gaylord and Dorothy Donnelley Foundation) in 1952.
-As a result, one may hike on the Gaylord Donnelly Trail in Lockport, attend school if you are clever enough at the expense of the Gaylord Donnelly Chicago-Cambridge Exchange Scholarships, or study thanks to the Gaylord Donnelly post-doctoral fellowship at Yale.
-One pet project that he underwrote independently of the foundation was restoration of a venerable limestone warehouse along the Illinois & Michigan Canal in Lockport.
+As a result, one may hike on the Gaylord Donnelly Trail in Lockport, study at the expense of the Gaylord Donnelly Chicago-Cambridge Exchange Scholarships or the Gaylord Donnelly post-doctoral fellowship at Yale.
+One pet project that Donnelly underwrote independently of the foundation was restoration of a venerable limestone warehouse along the Illinois & Michigan Canal in Lockport.
 Work on the Gaylord Building was painstaking and expensive, but today this handsome structure is the focal point of interpretive programs along the popular I & M Canal Corridor and is held under the auspices of The National Trust for Historic Preservation.